Safety in Faith

-Following the tragic church shooting in Charleston, South Carolina, Sheriff Shrader realized the JCSO’s relationship with the faith community in unincorporated Jefferson County was not comparable to that of homeowners associations, schools, and businesses.
+Following the tragic church shooting in Charleston, South Carolina, the Sheriff's Office realized our relationship with the faith community in unincorporated Jefferson County was not comparable to that of homeowners associations, schools, and businesses.
 Therefore, to improve the public safety partnership with local houses of worship – regardless of denomination – the “Safety in Faith” program was launched with a one-day training summit in August of 2015.
 Almost 300 faith leaders, administrators, and security team members attended the inaugural summit to hear how the faith community can address its unique safety challenges posed by the juxtaposition of welcoming anyone while keeping their place of worship safe for everyone.

-Since then, the summit is hosted annually by the JCSO, with support from the District Attorney's Office and partner public safety agencies including Arvada, Golden, Lakewood, Westminster, and Wheat Ridge Police Departments; and Arvada, Evergreen, and West Metro Fire and Rescue.
-Many partner agencies offer safety and crime prevention tips at information tables during the summit, which have all been well attended and well-received.
+Since then, Safety in Faith trainings have been hosted each year by the JCSO, with support from public safety partner agencies.
+Many partner agencies offer safety and crime prevention tips at information tables during training, which are well-attended and well-received.